Skip to main page content

 1. A conflict of interest or a potential conflict of interest exists when a member of the College is in, or may be in, a position to use research, knowledge, authority or influence for personal or family gain or to benefit others with a personal connection, to the detriment of the institution or its research partners or clients.
 [1]

-2. A conflict of interest arises when an individual's private, personal or commercial interests may be incompatible, or in conflict, with his/her responsibilities as a researcher or research administrator when the individual has the opportunity to advance or protect his/her own interests, or the interests of others with whom he/she has a relationship, in a way that is detrimental to the interests of the College or its research partners or clients, or potentially harmful to the integrity or mission of the College.
+2. A conflict of interest arises when an individual's private, personal or commercial interests may be incompatible, or in conflict, with their responsibilities as a researcher or research administrator when the individual has the opportunity to advance or protect their own interests, or the interests of others with whom he/she has a relationship, in a way that is detrimental to the interests of the College or its research partners or clients, or potentially harmful to the integrity or mission of the College.

 Types of Conflict of Interest